Healthy Food Swaps for Happy Holidays

 Our pick: Spruce up sparkling water with lime or lemon wedges.
 Your body and skin will thank you for the hydration without any of the side effects of alcohol.

 Wine raises our blood sugar, which is linked to weight gain, high triglycerides, food cravings and poor sleep.
 It can also result in hypoglycemia which has been shown to cause anxiety, fatigue and irritability.
-Who needs that during the holidays?
+Who needs that during an extremely stressful year?
+Opt for sparking water to avoid the repetitive cycle of wanting another glass of wine tomorrow night because you still feel off (but probably can’t pinpoint why) from consuming alcohol the day prior.

-If you do slip up over the holidays, don’t worry!
-We are here to help you get back on track with our nutrition classes including our Nutrition 4 Weight Loss program.
+If you do slip up over the holidays, or have felt the slip starting earlier in quarantine, don’t worry!
+We are here to help you get back on track with our virtual (live teachers and classmates) and online (recorded teachers and classmates) Nutrition 4 Weight Loss program.
 The 12-week program provides the education and support you need to make your weight loss goals a reality.
-The program is available in-person or online and includes a 2-hour consultation with a licensed nutritionist.
+The program also includes two hour-long consultations with a licensed nutritionist – but for a limited time we’re going to make that THREE hour-long consultations to give another boost to your 2021 health goals.